 What is the best plugin to back up a WordPress site?

 The WordPress website backup plugins with the best reviews include UpdraftPlus, BackUpWordPress, Duplicator, BackWPup, and BackupGuard.
 Which is the best for your business depends on your budget and needs.
 However, UpdraftPlus is considered by many to be the best free WordPress backup plugin with a 4.8-star rating from over 5,000 reviews on WordPress.

 When do you need to back up a WordPress site?

-It’s also critical that you back up your site before major site updates or changes.
+It’s also critical to back up your site before major site updates or changes, such as updating your theme or WordPress.
 This ensures that your data is protected should anything be corrupted or deleted in the update process.

 How many backups do I need to keep?

 Keep two to three of your most recent backups.
 This gives you the ability to restore from a couple of backups should you have an issue with your most recent backup, or if you need to go further back in time.
 Also, keep older backups when making major changes, as there may be times when you would like to revert back to an older version of your site.